-6.19 However it is more likely that the figure for additional available employment land in Bakewell is as shown below26.
-This takes into account available developable land and the complexity of the sites.
+6.19 However it is more likely that the figure for additional available employment land in Bakewell is as shown below30.
+This is an indicative figure only, taking into account available developable land and the complexity of the sites.
 It should also be noted that there are examples of non B Class Uses on these safeguarded sites through permissions and changes of use.
 Anticipated demand and availability of land for business use is judged to be finely balanced, adding further weight to the need to safeguard sites.